AstroNvim/AstroNvim/README.md

 #### Install LSP

-Enter `:LSPInstall` followed by the name of the server you want to install<br>
+Enter `:LspInstall` followed by the name of the server you want to install<br>
-Example: `:LSPInstall pyright`
+Example: `:LspInstall pyright`

 #### Install language parser